Codeception/Codeception/docs/07-AdvancedUsage.md

 *we called this class UserLogin for not to get into conflict with Login class we created before*

 This generated `UserLoginPage` class looks almost the same way as LoginPage class we had before, with one differences.
 A now stores an instance of Guy object passed.
-A webguy can be accessed via `webGuy` property of that class.
+A AcceptanceTester can be accessed via `AcceptanceTester` property of that class.
 Let's define a `login` method in this class.

 ``` php
 <?php